elastic/integrations/packages/menlo/docs/README.md

 To collect data through the REST API you will need your Menlo Security API URL and an API token.

+The API token to collect logs must have the *Log Export API* permission

 ## Logs Reference

 ### Web